 Kari Rumbaugh updated the Committee about Emergency Professional Foster Care, to be used as an alternative to detention for juvenile justice involved youth.
 Rumbaugh stated that Professional Foster Care is a five-day, up to fourteen-day placement, for youth during a crisis situation.
 Probation is working with Apex and KVC who currently have two beds in Omaha, one in Lincoln, one in York.
 Rumbaugh stated that this program was launched last month and the beds have already have been utilized.
 Foster agencies have been working hard to identify great placements.
 Rumbaugh reminded the Committee that the daily rate is \$160 per day and a \$20 per day paid to the agency to hold the bed.
 Rumbaugh advised that it is hoped that the agencies share some of the \$20 per day with the foster family, however it is not known if that is happening.
 Probation is looking to expand and looking into options in western Nebraska.
-Rumbaugh stated that Professional Foster Care.
-Four homes showed interest in the Scottsbluff area for Professional Foster Care.
+Rumbaugh stated that Probation continues to track foster care numbers, and noted that numbers have not increased dramatically since reform.
+She noted that there are occasions that homes accept multiple placements.
+She announced training in Scottsbluff area for Professional Foster Care.
 Four homes showed interest in the Scottsbluff area and homes will be trained.
 One year ago, judges noted an issue with the lack of incentives for kinship placement in western Nebraska.
 Probation has been working on the issue for the last year, and will be meeting with western Nebraska judges in the near future.